Moyo-tech/sudoku_solver/README.md

 •The program automatically fills in the puzzle with the correct values in each grid.
 •When you are done, you can click clear to delete all the values and enter a new puzzle to solve.

-REFERENCES
+## REFERENCES

-•JetBrains, 2022.
+- JetBrains, 2022.
 Pycharm Installation Guides and Manage Projects Hosted on Github.
-Available at: https://www.jetbrains.com/help/pycharm/installation-guide.html [Accessed 14 April 2022; Last modified: 12 April 2022]
+Available at: <https://www.jetbrains.com/help/pycharm/installation-guide.html>[Accessed 14 April 2022; Last modified: 12 April 2022]
 •JetBrains, 2022.
 Clone a Github Repo for Changes on VS Code.
-Available at: https://docs.microsoft.com/en-us/azure/developer/javascript/how-to/with-visual-studio-code/clone-github-repository?tabs=create-repo-command-palette%2Cinitialize-repo-activity-bar%2Ccreate-branch-command-palette%2Ccommit-changes-command-palette%2Cpush-command-palette [Accessed 14 April 2022; Last modified: 12 August 2021]
+Available at: <https://docs.microsoft.com/en-us/azure/developer/javascript/how-to/with-visual-studio-code/clone-github-repository?tabs=create-repo-command-palette%2Cinitialize-repo-activity-bar%2Ccreate-branch-command-palette%2Ccommit-changes-command-palette%2Cpush-command-palette> [Accessed 14 April 2022; Last modified: 12 August 2021]